 Balancing Dofollow and Nofollow Backlinks

-While dofollow backlinks hold more SEO value, it is crucial to strike a balance between both types of links in a website’s backlink profile.
-A natural backlink profile should include a mix of dofollow and nofollow backlinks to appear organic and avoid potential penalties from search engines.
-Additionally, a diverse link profile demonstrates that a website is trusted and respected by both users and search engines.
+While dofollow backlinks have traditionally held more SEO value, Google’s evolving approach to nofollow links means that a natural backlink profile should include a mix of both types.
+A diverse link profile demonstrates that a website is trusted and respected by both users and search engines.

 Conclusion